 Welcome to the Tarradale Through Time Website!

-Tarradale Through Time: Community Engagement with Archaeology in the Highlands is a major multi-period archaeology project based at Tarradale near Muir of Ord in the Highlands of Scotland.
-It is funded by the Heritage Lottery Fund and Historic Environment Scotland, and will run from 2017 for 2019.
+Tarradale Through Time: Community Engagement with Archaeology in the Highlands was a major multi-period archaeology project based at Tarradale near Muir of Ord in the Highlands of Scotland.
+It was funded by the Heritage Lottery Fund and Historic Environment Scotland, and its excavations ran from 2017 for 2019.
 Our book, published in 2022, is available here.
 Although TTT has now finished, work continues under the Tarradale Archaeological Team (TAT).

 Field walking finds from the Tarradale area indicate a rich multi-period archaeological landscape underneath the plough soil; with significant evidence from the Mesolithic, Neolithic, Bronze Age and Medieval right through to the modern period.
-The project allows the North of Scotland Archaeological Society (NOSAS)* to work with the local community to research the archaeological heritage and to make this knowledge more widely available.
+The project allowed the North of Scotland Archaeological Society (NOSAS)* to work with the local community to research the archaeological heritage and to make this knowledge more widely available.

-The project will also assess the degree of survival of buried features and provide recommendations for how the landscape may be better preserved in the future.
+The project assessed the degree of survival of buried features and will provide recommendations for how the landscape may be better preserved in the future.

 *NOSAS is an SCIO (Scottish Charitable Incorporated Organisation) SC044585 registered with the Office of the Scottish Charity Regulator.